-Our Social Media platforms enable us to communicate directly with the community on a wide variety of topics and current events.
-Please sign up for our Nixle alerts, as well as, our CodeRed system.
-Please "follow" or "like" our pages on Facebook, Instagram and Twitter.
+Our Social Media platforms enable us to communicate directly with the community on various topics and current events.
+Please sign up for our Nixle alerts, as well as our CodeRed system.
+Please "follow" or "like" our pages on Facebook, Instagram, and Twitter.

 The Deal Detective Bureau is staffed by Detective Dan Liptak (firstname.lastname@example.org, 732-531-1113 ext 234), and is tasked with handling investigations within the jurisdictions in which we service.
 Generally the patrol division will take an initial report, at which time the shift supervisor will review it and make a determination as to whether it needs to be forwarded to a detective for further investigative work.
 The primary goal is to identify the individual(s) responsible, hold them accountable for their actions in accordance with the law, and assist the State of New Jersey in their subsequent prosecution.

 Common cases handled within the unit include thefts, burglaries, assaults, juvenile welfare and delinquency, fraud, and cyber related crimes.
 The detective is also tasked with background investigations that are conducted during the pre-employment process.

 Personnel within this unit are on call twenty-four hours a day and may be called in, depending on the severity of the incident, for such situations as crime scene processing (including but not limited to photography, collecting evidence for DNA analysis, fingerprint recovery, and/or conducting interviews with involved parties).

 Other assignments that fall under the detective include firearms related matters and the issuance of permits, such as liquor licenses.
 Detectives are continuously receiving updated training on various areas within the law enforcement field in order to better serve them in their respective position.